RK0429/PyExporter/README.md

 pytest
 ```

-Ensure that `pytest` is installed, or install using:
+Make sure `pytest` is installed, or install it using:

 ```bash
 pip install pytest